CIMPA is well on track! Interim Review meeting in Pertuis

-CIMPA’s main results, achievements, challenges, next steps…these are some of the topics we discussed yesterday during
+CIMPA's first results, achievements and remaining challenges... these are some of the topics discussed during this

 CIMPA- A CIrcular Multilayer Plastic Approach for value retention of end-of-life multilayer films- is a EU funded, H2020 project, that will develop a recycling value chain for post-industrial and post-consumer multilayer films (from food and agricultural applications).